Campfire Cooking In The Wild

 I always think of this quote when I light campfires.
 I never did let the “white men” use the fire pits inside my tipis, to make sure they didn’t get on fire.

-An unnecessarily large campfire quickly burns up all the firewood and produces excessive heat and flames.
+An unnecessarily large campfire quickly burns through all the firewood, producing excessive heat and flames.
 It alerts anyone within a few miles that a novice outdoorsman is camping nearby.

 Keep it low and sit close, learn from the First Nation people.
 A towering, crackling celebration campfire in the backcountry is a recipe for disaster.